Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Panic Disorder Symptoms.md

 Whether you have access to a therapist or not, there are strategies and techniques you can use to manage your symptoms.

-So, now what?
-Now that you have a name for your symptoms, what’s next?

-The good news is that panic disorder is one of the most treatable mental health conditions.
-The key is to find the right treatment and stick to it.
+The good news is that panic disorder is one of the most manageable mental health conditions.
+The key is to find the right approach and stick to it.

-This may be a combination of psychotherapy (talk therapy), medication, and self-care strategies, such as meditation and exercise.
+This may be a combination of psychotherapy (talk therapy) and self-care strategies, such as meditation and exercise.

-Whatever path you take to manage your symptoms, be sure it’s the right one for you and your lifestyle.
-Don’t be afraid to switch things up if something isn’t working.

-Having support from family and friends who you trust to support you will go a long way in helping you manage your symptoms and learn how to live with panic disorder.